 To find the right products for your rosacea prone skin you first need to understand that when you have rosacea your facial skin is is sensitive.
-Your rosacea is easily provoked by anything that irritates your facial skin.
+That is because your skin barrier is not as strong as normal and things penetrate your skin more easily.
+As a result, your rosacea may be easily provoked by anything that irritates your facial skin.

-Specific Skin Care Tips for Rosacea
+What are my Top Specific Skin Care Tips for Rosacea-prone Complexions?

-The Best Skin Cleansers for Acne Rosacea:
+The Best Skin Cleansers for Acne Rosacea

 The obvious goal when you cleanse your skin is to remove excess oil, dirt, previously applied products and debris.
 It’s also an opportunity to deliver medicine to help control and treat your acne rosacea.
 What many people don’t realize is that skin cleansing is also potentially risky for rosacea because many skin cleansers contain harsh ingredients that are irritating for rosacea prone skin.

 You need to be very particular about your cleanser if you have rosacea.
 The most effective and the safest cleanser I’ve found for rosacea is Calming Zinc Soap.
-The medicated 2% pyrithione zinc in this product helps to control pityrosporum yeast germs and possible also demodex mites, both of which may be increased in number in the pores of people with rosacea.
+The 2% pyrithione zinc in this product helps to control pityrosporum yeast germs and possible also demodex mites, both of which may be increased in number in the pores of people with rosacea.
 For the rare person allergic to pyrithione zinc, I recommend a non-foaming glycerin cleansing product such as Whole Foods 365 brand glycerin bar soap, Toleriane Cleanser or Neutrogena Extra Gentle Cleanser.

 Almost all people with rosacea prone skin need to avoid potentially irritating ingredients such as salicylic acid, benzoyl peroxide and glycolic acid.
 Only if you have the most extremely oily skin should you use foaming cleansing products with the harsh sodium laurel sulfate type of ingredients.
-Lastly, I don’t recommend that you use facial cleansing wipes because they leave a chemical residue on your skin; I prefer rinsing cleansers off the skin with water to minimize chemical residue and to better prepare your skin for your next important skin care step.
+Lastly, I don’t recommend that you use facial cleansing wipes because they leave a chemical residue on your skin; I prefer rinsing cleansers off the skin with water to minimize oil-removing chemical residue, and to better prepare your skin for your next important skin care step.

-As I’ve mentioned before in my general skin care advice, your moisturizer should ‘dial in’ the moisture your skin needs; properly hydrated skin is less prone to irritation, and thus rosacea, but moisturizers provide no ‘magic’ beyond hydration, regardless of product claims.
+As I’ve mentioned before in my general skin care advice, your moisturizer should ‘dial in’ the moisture your skin needs; properly hydrated skin is less prone to irritation, and thus rosacea.
+But moisturizers provide no ‘magic’ beyond hydration, regardless of product claims.
 I recommend that you apply your moisturizer after your treatment products and before you sunscreen.
 Make-up, if you use it, goes on top of your other skin care products and as the last thing that you apply to your skin.

 Sunscreen application is a critical skin care step for anti-aging skin care and healthy skin.
-Plus, some people find that sunlight triggers their rosacea to flair.
+Plus, some people find that sunlight triggers their rosacea to flare.
 Sunscreen products, however, are tricky because I’ve found that many ‘chemical’ sunscreen ingredients irritate rosacea, causing flair ups.

 All of the sunscreens that I sell have worked well for my rosacea patients.
 (Click here to view them).
 Apply your mineral sunscreen after the therapeutic and moisturizing products because the sunscreen ingredients are designed to sit on top of your skin bouncing off the sun’s rays.

-Make up, if you use it, is applied on top.
-Many sunscreen products are capable of acting like a moisturizer, whether the product label mentions it or not.
-If your skin doesn’t feel dry after the Replenix Cream then you may find that your sunscreen product provides all the additional moisturizing hydration that you need and you can skip the moisturizing step mentioned above.
+Know that many sunscreen products are capable of acting like a moisturizer, whether the product label mentions it or not.
+If your skin doesn’t feel dry after the Green Tea Cream then you may find that your sunscreen product provides all the additional moisturizing hydration that you need and you can skip the moisturizing step mentioned above.